If you plan to travel anywhere in 2023, you probably need travel insurance.

 What the best travel insurance policy ratings don’t have (but we do)

-A few years ago, this site received lots of questions from readers like Hood.
+A few years ago, this site received lots of questions from readers about travel insurance.
 That’s because the internet search engines knew we had the best information about travel insurance.
 But insurance is big business, and before long, companies that sell insurance figured out how to bend Google to their will.

 It’s time to remedy that.